ivan-hc/busybox-tools/README.md

 ------------------------------------------------------------------------

 ## Usage via "AM" package manager
-To install these executables in "[AM](https://github.com/ivan-hc/AM)", use the `--busybox` flag or the .busybox extension, for ezample:
+To install these executables in "[AM](https://github.com/ivan-hc/AM)", use the `--busybox` flag or the .busybox extension, for example:
 ```
 am -i --busybox appname
 am -i appname.busybox